CirclesUBI/circles-contracts/README.md

 Illustrated here are some of the main available calls:

 - `signup` method of the `Hub` deploys a Circles token
-- Safe or external account makes trust connections within the hub with the trust method
+- Safe or external accounts make trust connections within the hub with the trust method
 - Users send transitive transactions with the hub, which has special permissions on tokens

 ## Installation